Skip to content

 In 1996 she founded the L’Orfeo Barockorchester together with the recorder and oboe player Carin van Heerden.
 Under Michi Gaigg’s direction the orchestra has established itself as one of the leading ensembles in historically informed performance practice and has repeatedly been awarded various prizes for its CD recordings (40 productions so far) by BBC Music Magazine, Diapason, Gramophone, Pizzicato (“Supersonic Award”), Le Monde de la Musique, Fono Forum, Radio Österreich 1 (“Pasticcio Prize”) as well as the German Music Awards “Echo Klassik” and “Opus Klassik”.

-In 2021 a production of the complete symphonies and symphonic fragments by Schubert will be released.
+In 2021 an acclaimed production of the complete symphonies and symphonic fragments by Schubert was released.

 Michi Gaigg has a strong affinity for French Baroque music.
 The innovative and visionary strength of the music, especially the works by Jean-Philippe Rameau, is fertile soil for her interpretation of operas and orchestral repertoire from the pre-Classical era and the First Viennese School.
 This is the repertoire with which Michi Gaigg and the L’Orfeo Barockorchester create press and audience furore time and again.
 Her approach to the early Romantics Franz Schubert and Felix Mendelssohn Bartoldy also invites new listening experiences.

 In addition to her extensive concert activities as violinist and conductor Michi Gaigg first taught at the Conservatoire National de Strasbourg and from 1994-2017 at the Institute for Early Music at the Anton Bruckner Private University in Linz.
-She is the artistic director of the donauFESTWOCHEN im Strudengau, a festival for Early and Contemporary music, for which she has been awarded the Artists’ Award for Stage Performance and the Medal for Cultural Achievements of the province of Upper Austria.
-Michi Gaigg was awarded the Heinrich-Gleissner-Prize (2016) and the Honorary Art Prize (2020).
+She was the artistic director for 22 years (up to 2024) of the donauFESTWOCHEN im Strudengau, a festival for Early and Contemporary music, for which she was awarded the Artists’ Award for Stage Performance and the Medal for Cultural Achievements of the province of Upper Austria.
+Michi Gaigg was additionally awarded the Heinrich-Gleissner-Prize (2016) and the Honorary Art Prize (2020).

 Back To Top